blue-hexagon/ShellMagic/README.md

 * A: None, what-so-ever.... :)

 ### | Pipes
+Chain commands together.

 ### < Redirection
+Use command input.

 ### > Redirection
+Output to file and overwrite.

 ### >>
+Append to file.

 ### .
 Dot
+Current directory.

 ### ..
 DotDot
+Parent directory.

 ### ~ Tilde
+Home directory.

 ### \`BackTicks\`
 For running commands in a subshell; equivalent to `$( command )` but is deprecated and should not be used.
 Causes a lot of confusion and gotchas when nesting the backticks which quickly becomes a PITA.